News & Buzz

 Each mailbox includes voicemail, call forwarding to as many as six telephone numbers, and call screening.
 The call-forwarding feature plays the music of your choice, and you can define different numbers, such as your cell number or a home phone number, for the system to try at different days and times.
 The call-screening feature tells you who is calling, allowing you to take the call or route it to your voicemail.

 Depending on the plan you select, certain features are an additional cost.
 For example, the VME (Virtual Marketing Extension) feature, which lets callers select menu options for automated information about your company, costs an additional $5 per month for the VirtualOne Standard plan and is included in the other plans.

 According to David Powers, GotVMail’s vice president of corporate communications, “Our customers average total monthly charges of $30 to $40, which includes their plan fee and usage.”
 Powers adds, “Our customers are fairly evenly split between plans, although I will note that we monitor customers’ usage and let them know if we think a different plan or more/less prepaid minutes will save them money.”

 A popular option is message delivery by email and via the MyGotVMail Web interface, which converts voice messages into audio files.
 If you have a mobile device that cannot receive email file attachments, GotVMail can also convert the file to a text message.
 The service is included in the VirtualOne Premier Local plan and will cost you extra when added to the other plans.

 GotVMail offers unlimited call capacity and no busy signals for callers.
 You also receive unlimited voicemail message capability and unlimited outbound calls, and the system can save voicemail messages for as long as 30 days.
 If your business needs more extensions, you can purchase five additional mailboxes for $10 per month.
-GotVMail offers a 30-day money back guarantee, and all plans are on a month-to-month contract.
+GotVMail offers a free trial.